turnitin/pgh-backend-code-exercise/README.md

 __1.__ Timeframe

-You should take a max of two hours to complete this exercise.
+You should take a max of three hours to complete this exercise.
 We want to be both respectful of your time and fair to other candidates who might not have a whole weekend to work on it.